 Ms Louise Byrne

-Assistant Professor of International Journalism
+Assistant Professor of International Journalism (part-time)

 Louise Byrne has worked as a journalist in radio, television and print media for three decades, specialising in foreign affairs.
 During that time she has lived and worked in four continents, spending six years in Latin America where she was a foreign correspondent on retainer to The Observer newspaper in London.